 OUR DEMANDS ON COMPANIES’ ENGAGEMENT

-Financial institutions must immediately exclude, from all financial services, companies that are unable or unwilling to transform their activities to align them with a 1.5°C trajectory.
+Financial institutions must immediately cease all financial services to companies that are unable or unwilling to transform their activities to align them with a 1.5°C trajectory.
+However, companies not meeting the exclusion criteria should not be overlooked.
+If these companies want to engage the transformation necessary to align themselves with a 1.5ºC trajectory, they have no time to lose.

+These engagement goals must take precedence over personal interests and business arrangements between large groups.
+Strong conflicts of interest are thwarting shareholder engagement initiatives for climate.
 Reclaim Finance calls on investors to join collective engagement initiatives such as Climate Action 100+.
-However, their participation must be proactive and must complement, not replace, their own engagement strategies.
+However, participation must be proactive and should complement, rather than replace the adoption of internal engagement strategies.

-Reclaim Finance therefore calls on all financial institutions to adopt the following measures.
+Reclaim Finance believes that shareholders, but also bondholders, banks, and insurers can influence corporate behaviour.
+We call on financial institutions to adopt the following measures.

 The right approach